piotrbakker/ecstatic/readme.md

 A “sub-category” aims to differentiate between multiple versions of a single file category.
 Typical sub-categories include `light` and `dark` interface color schemes or localized content variants.

-### Components and modifiers
+### Elements and modifiers

-A “component” identifies each functional file type within each category.
-For example, the “brand” category can contain “logo” or “wordmark” components, whereas the “content” category can contain such components like “avatar,” “photo” or “screenshot.”
+An “element” identifies each functional file type within each category.
+For example, the “brand” category can contain “logo” or “wordmark” elements, whereas the “content” category can contain such elements like “avatar,” “photo” or “screenshot.”

-A “modifier” appends a technical suffix to each component, such as information about file shape, dimensions, resolution, numerical order or date when it was created.
+A “modifier” appends a technical suffix to each element, such as information about file shape, dimensions, resolution, numerical order or date when it was created.

 ## Examples